 In the future, we may issue additional equity securities for capital raising purposes, in connection with hiring or retaining employees, to fund acquisitions, or for other business purposes.
 We have previously funded, and expect to continue to fund, acquisitions using shares of our common stock as consideration.
 In addition, we may issue shares of our common stock upon the conversion of our Convertible Notes.
 The conversion of some or all of the Convertible Notes will dilute the ownership interests of our existing shareholders to the extent we deliver shares upon their conversion.
 Any sales in the public market of the common stock issuable upon such conversion could adversely affect prevailing market prices of our common stock.
-In addition, the existence of the Convertible Notes may encourage short selling by market participants because the conversion of the Convertible Notes into shares of our common stock.
+In addition, the existence of the Convertible Notes may encourage short selling by market participants because the conversion of the Convertible Notes could be used to satisfy short positions, or the anticipated conversion of the Convertible Notes into shares of our common stock could depress the price of our common stock.
 The future issuance of any additional shares of common stock will dilute our current shareholders and may create downward pressure on the value of our shares.
-The potential for the issuance of a significant amount of our common stock pursuant to the convertible notes could fall.
+The potential for the issuance of a significant amount of our common stock pursuant to the convertible notes could create a circumstance commonly referred to as an "overhang" and in anticipation of which the market price of our stock could fall.
 The existence of an overhang, whether or not sales have occurred or are occurring, could also hinder our ability to raise additional equity capital at a time and price that we deem reasonable or appropriate.